tom-howard/ros/docs/com2009/la2/task5.md

     1. The robot might not necessarily be located at the same starting point as in the simulation; it could start anywhere.
     1. Beacons will be the same shape, size and colour as those in the simulation (yellow, red, green and blue).
 Detecting colours is a lot harder in the real-world than it is in simulation though, so you'll need to do a lot of testing on a real robot if you want to get this working robustly (you will have access to all the beacons during the lab sessions).

+!!! warning
+    The simulation is provided to get you started.
+Even if your code works perfectly in simulation, that doesn't mean that it will work in the real world. **Test things *thoroughly* on the real robots as much as possible!**

 ## Details

 The robot will have 3 minutes (180 seconds) in total to complete this task.